On Goren-Oort stratification for quaternionic Shimura varieties: Abstract

 \section{Abstract}

-Let $F$ be a totally real field in which $p$ is unramified.
-We study the Goren-Oort stratification of the special fibers of quaternionic Shimura varieties.
-We show that each stratum is a $(\PP^1)^N$-bundle over other quaternionic Shimura varieties (for some appropriate $N$).
+Let $F$ be a totally real field in which a prime $p$ is unramified.
+We define the Goren-Oort stratification of the characteristic $p$ fiber of a quaternionic Shimura variety of maximal level at $p$.
+We show that each stratum is a $(\PP^1)^r$-bundle over other quaternionic Shimura varieties (for an appropriate integer $r$).
+As an application, we give a necessary condition for the ampleness of a modular line bundle on a quaternionic Shimura variety in characteristic $p$.